immersive-web/raw-camera-access/README.md

-# Specification 'raw-camera-access'
+# WebXR Raw Camera Access Module

-This is the repository for raw-camera-access.
+This is the repository for WebXR's raw camera access API.
 You're welcome to contribute!
 Let's make the Web rock our socks off!